Growth Metrics

 • Quarterly Short term Debt fell 4.63% to $10.3 million in Q1 2025 from the year-ago period, while the trailing twelve-month figure was $10.3 million through Feb 2025, down 4.63% year-over-year, with the annual reading at $10.3 million for FY2025, 4.63% down from the prior year.

-• Short term Debt for Q1 2025 was $10.3 million at GameStop, down from $10.9 million in the prior quarter.
+• Short term Debt was $10.3 million for Q1 2025 at GameStop, down from $10.9 million in the prior quarter.

-• The five-year high for Short term Debt was $121.7 million in Q1 2021, with the low at $1.4 million in Q4 2021.
+• Over five years, Short term Debt peaked at $146.7 million in Q1 2021 and troughed at $1.4 million in Q4 2021.

-• Over 5 years, Short term Debt stood at $1.4 million in 2021, then soared by 607.14% to $9.9 million in 2022, then grew by 6.06% to $10.5 million in 2023, then rose by 3.81% to $10.9 million in 2024, then decreased by 5.5% to $10.3 million in 2025.
+• A 5-year view of Short term Debt shows it stood at $1.4 million in 2021, then skyrocketed by 607.14% to $9.9 million in 2022, then increased by 6.06% to $10.5 million in 2023, then grew by 3.81% to $10.9 million in 2024, then fell by 5.5% to $10.3 million in 2025.